 NEC is looking to recruit experienced Early Years assessors to support students on our NCFE CACHE Early Years courses.

 This post requires commitment for 1-2 days a week throughout the year, and availability to do 3-5 visits per year, each visit being 3-4 days.
 Your application/CV should clearly explain how you intend to meet this commitment, around any current or continuing employment.

 NEC offers a range of NCFE CACHE qualifications at Level 1, 2 and 3.
 These are delivered online, and there is a face-to-face observation assessment for some of the courses.

 If you are interested in this opportunity, we would ask that you have the following:

 You should expect to have between 10 – 20 hours a week free to look after active learners.
 This will include responding to emails, making any phone calls, marking work and preparing paperwork for observations and planning.

 Having the right tutor makes a huge difference to a student’s experience.
 Time and again we hear from students who tell us that their tutor gave them confidence to succeed after years of thinking that they would never gain the qualifications they needed to change career, or go on to university.
-Whilst we currently only have one vacancy (listed above), we are always happy to receive speculative CVs.
+Whilst we currently have four vacancies (listed above), we are always happy to receive speculative CVs.